Shortlist Prix de Rome Visual Arts 2019 announced

 The jury made its selection from a list of 108 artists, some of whom were proposed by 23 scouts engaged by the Mondriaan Fund.
 Other artists initiated proposals themselves or were nominated by a third party.
 The four shortlisted artists were all nominated by scouts.

-The jury consists of Lonnie van Brummelen (visual artist, winner Prix de Rome 2005), Amira Gad (artistic director Lehmann Maupin, London), Peter Gorschlüter (director Museum Folkwang, Essen), Frank Koolen (visual artist) and Yasmijn Jarram (curator GEM, The Hague).
+The jury consists of Lonnie van Brummelen (visual artist, winner Prix de Rome 2005), Amira Gad (artistic director Lehmann Maupin, New York, Hong Kong, Seoul), Peter Gorschlüter (director Museum Folkwang, Essen), Frank Koolen (visual artist) and Yasmijn Jarram (curator GEM, The Hague).
 Chair without right to vote is Valentijn Byvanck (director Marres, House of Contemporary Culture, Maastricht).

 The Prix de Rome is the oldest and most generous Dutch award for visual artists below the age of 40.
 The purpose of the award is to identify talented visual artists and to encourage them to develop and increase their visibility.
 The Mondriaan Fund has been responsible for the award from 2012 on.
 For Prix de Rome 2019 the Mondriaan Fund collaborates with Stedelijk Museum Amsterdam.
 The publication will be published by Jap Sam Books.